How to Write A Compelling Creative Brief (with Examples & Free Templates)

 2. The Business

 The business and the product can often have a complex relationship.
-In some cases, the business brand might be completely independent of the product.
-In most other cases, they might affect each other in a symbiotic relationship.
+Sometimes, the business brand might be completely independent of the product.
+In most other cases, they might affect each other symbiotic.

-For example, Luxottica manufactures several iconic eyewear brands such as Ray-Ban, Oakley, etc. But the Luxottica brand itself is invisible to customers.
-Poor performance from one of its products is unlikely to affect its brand perception.
+For example, Luxottica manufactures several iconic eyewear brands, such as Ray-Ban and Oakley.
+However, the Luxottica brand itself is invisible to customers, so poor performance from one of its products is unlikely to affect its brand perception.

 Your goal should be to: